safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Nodes

-The decentralised SafetyScore network is composed of Nodes that anyone can run.
+The decentralized SafetyScore network is composed of Nodes that anyone can run.
 Nodes serve two primary purposes:

 * They act as an API server for Clients like mobile apps.